uabrc/uabrc.github.io/docs/uab_cloud/sharing_cloud_environment.md

 ![!RC Dashboard Screenshot showing Project Spaces](images/rc_move_project.png)

 The project space with your `BlazerID` is your Individual Cloud Environment, other project spaces listed are the Shared Cloud Environments for Labs, Cores or Projects you are a part of.
 As of this time only a Lab Principal Investigator (PI), and/or a Research Core Director can request for a shared Shared Cloud Environment.

+## How Do I Make Changes to a Shared Cloud Environment Membership?

+To request changes in Shared Cloud Environment Membership, please contact [Support](../help/support.md).
+Please take note of the following guidelines to ensure changes can be made promptly.

+- We must have written approval from an owner to make membership changes.
+- The exact name of the Shared Cloud Environment.
+- Please give full username of members to add or remove (e.g. `BlazerID@uab.edu`).

 ## Creating an Instance in a Shared Cloud Environment